jboss-developer/jboss-portal-quickstarts/cdi-jsf-portlet/README.md

 What is it?
 -----------

-This project demonstrates how to use CDI in a JSF 2 portlet.
+This project demonstrates how to use CDI and JSF in portlets.
+We have made the example as self-explaining as possible through commenting all necessary details directly in the included files.
+We suggest to study the example in the following order:

+* `pom.xml`
+* Configuration files under `src/main/webapp/WEB-INF`
+* Java source files under `src/main/java`
+* JSF templates under `src/main/webapp/templates`

 An introduction and some background information to this quickstart can be found in the following chapters of GateIn Portal Developer Guide: